At work events

 The more I practice the easier it gets for me to deliver my “Yes I did have two children but unfortunately they died.
-I had a little girl who died a year last September at 15 months old and a little boy who only made it to 22 weeks of pregnancy, who died last September because of an incurable brain abnormality.”
+I had a little girl who died a year last September at 15 months old and a little boy who only made it to 22 weeks of pregnancy.
+He died last September because of an incurable brain abnormality.”
 And “no we don’t know why my little girl died.
 The coroner opened an inquest into it and we finally have an inquest date of 17th May.”
-The first few times someone asked me I ended up in tears during the inevitable questioning that ensued afterwards and made my guests feel awkward that they had upset me but now I have it down to a tee and can deliver explanations, answer questions in the same matter of fact way I tell people about where Randall & Aubin source their fish!
+The first few times someone asked me I ended up in tears during the inevitable questioning that ensued afterwards and made my guests feel awkward that they had upset me.
+Now I have it down to a tee and can deliver explanations, answer questions in the same matter of fact way I tell people about where Randall & Aubin source their fish!

-Afterwards once I get home is a different story as I find I have to have a little cry to let the emotion I bottled up out and if I find myself having to tell several different people my sad news at a larger networking event or dinner then it can sometimes can drain me emotionally for days.
+Afterwards once I get home is a different story as I find I have to have a little cry to let the emotion I bottled up out and if I find myself having to tell lots of different people my sad news at a larger networking event or dinner then it can sometimes can drain me emotionally for days.

 Please forgive me also if I make arrangements to see you and then cancel at the last minute sometimes I get so emotionally drained that I can’t face having to make conversation with anyone.

 You may find these posts interesting too –